Below is the parent manual in it's entirety. You may also view as a PDF for offline viewing and printing.

 Welcome to Ocean Grove Charter School!
-You have chosen an exciting form of education for your children—home-based personalized learning.
+You have chosen an exciting form of education for your children—home-based individualized learning.
 We trust that this parent manual will be a helpful resource for you that you will keep handy and refer to throughout this school year.

 Ocean Grove Charter School is managed by Innovative Education Management (IEM), a nonprofit public benefit education corporation which has managed a number of parent friendly public charter schools in California since 1993.
 Ocean Grove Charter School is also a fully accredited school through the Western Association of Schools and Colleges (WASC).

 Ocean Grove Charter School has a variety of educational offerings and policies that go above and beyond to support parent choice in education.
 This is most evident when you look at our exhaustive vendor list for curriculum purchases and classes, and the amount of funds allocated for the development and delivery of each child's educational plan.

 Everything we do at Ocean Grove Charter School is in an effort to support your choices as a parent educator while endeavoring to make this type of educational model possible.
 We are truly excited to continue building a first-rate home-based program in partnership with families who want the best for their children.